What's New

 Approaches to Care

 With knowledge gained from clinical trials, researchers are seeking new ways to improve patient outcomes while using existing drugs.
-Some new breast cancer treatment breakthroughs are the result of combining certain drugs, finding which patients can skip certain elements of treatment or changing the order of their treatments to maximize effectiveness or minimize side effects.
+Some new breast cancer treatment breakthroughs are the result of combining certain drugs, finding which patients can skip certain elements of treatment or changing the order of their treatments to maximize effectiveness or to minimize side effects.

 Help discover cures to breast cancer, faster.